Skip to content

 Re-ordering Conditions

 Since the efficiency of the Rete matcher depends heavily upon the order of a production’s conditions, the chunking mechanism attempts to sort the chunk’s conditions into the most favorable order.
 At each stage, the condition-ordering algorithm tries to determine which eligible condition, if placed next, will lead to the fewest number of partial instantiations when the chunk is matched.
 A condition that matches an object with a multi-valued attribute will lead to multiple partial instantiations, so it is generally more efficient to place these conditions later in the ordering.
-This is the same process that internally reorders the conditions in user- defined productions, as mentioned briefly in Section 2.3.1.
+This is the same process that internally reorders the conditions in user-defined productions, as mentioned briefly in the structure of a production.

 Subtleties of EBC